Money, work, housing and discrimination

 Worrying about your financial situation, work issues or your housing situation can have a negative effect on your mental health.
+Acts of discrimination, from which everyone is protected by law, can also have a big impact.

 Money worries and mental health